klibjk/Introduction-David-Andres-Povis/README.md

 * 4+ years of experience working with in data science with machine learning solutions, including LLM engineering.
 * 2+ years of experience developing solutions in AWS.
 * ~5+ years of tasks including
-** Set up 🔧 my own development environment, admin'ed systems (🐧🪟) and created infrastructure automations 🤖🏗️⚡ accross the years.
+    * Set up 🔧 my own development environment
+    * SysAdmin the Ubuntu and Windows (🐧🪟)
+    * Created infrastructure automations 🤖🏗️⚡
 </p>